On Hop-Constrained Steiner Trees in Tree-Like Metrics: The k-hop M S T Problem in Tree Metrics

-\begin{theorem} In tree metrics, \kST can be solved exactly in time $n^{O(k)}$. \end{theorem} In this section, we construct a dynamic program for \kST on tree metrics.
-Consider a tree metric induced by a tree $T=(V,E)$ with root $r$.
+Consider an instance of \kST with root $r\in\Term$ and metric $(V,\dis)$ induced by a tree~$T=(V,E)$.
+Without loss of generality, we consider $T$ to be rooted at $r$.
 For $v\in V$, denote by $T[v]$ the set of vertices in the subtree of $T$ rooted at $v$.

-We start by giving a high-level overview of our approach for computing the minimum~cost $k$-hop Steiner tree~$\topt=(\lab, \anch)$.
+We start by giving a high-level overview of our approach for computing the minimum~cost~$k$-hop Steiner tree~$\topt=(\lab, \anch)$.
 We use a dynamic program with cells $\bar A[v, \rho, \phi]$ indexed by a node $v \in V$ and vectors $\rho$ and $\phi$ of $k$ vertices each.
 Intuitively, $\rho$ and~$\phi$ represent \emph{anchoring guarantees} that convey information about the structure of~$\topt$ in relation to~$v$ and serve as possible points to which $v$ is anchored in~$\anch$.
-Specifically, for each possible label $i$, there are two anchoring guarantees $\phi_i \in T[v]$ and $\rho_i \in V\setminus T[v]$ with $\lab(\phi_i) = \lab(\rho_i) = i$ that act as candidates for anchoring $v$ in $\topt$ to a vertex of depth $i$.
-If $\lab(v) = i+1$, then $\anch(v) = \clo_v(\phi_i,\rho_i)$.
+Specifically, for each possible label~$i$, there is an anchoring guarantee inside {($\phi_i$)} and one outside {($\rho_i$)} of $T[v]$ acting as candidates for anchoring $v$ in $\topt$.
 We show that a cell $\bar A[v,\rho,\phi]$ computes a partial labeling-anchoring pair (\lap, recall \Cref{dfn:lap}) on $T[v]$ that is of minimum cost and respects the given anchoring guarantees.
 The cells are filled up in a bottom-to-top manner, starting at the leaves of the underlying tree $T$.
 Doing this consistently, while filling in correct anchoring guarantees, finally yields $\topt$.